 Open year-round, Angostura Recreation Area is 2 miles off SD Hwy 79, and 10 miles southeast of Hot Springs.
 Just to the north is Wind Cave National Park, and Custer State Park, Mount Rushmore, the Crazy Horse Monument, and Rapid City are all about an hour by car.

-Getting to the four pet-friendly campgrounds is easy, with the roads to and within the park paved and comfortably navigable for large RVs.
+Getting to this pet friendly campground is easy, with the roads to and within the park paved and comfortably navigable for large RVs.

-With the four campgrounds offering a total of 169 sites, the most difficult decision when staying at Angostura is which to choose!
-All the sites are well-spaced with gravel pads, and each campground has a bathhouse with flush toilets and showers.
-Some campsites back up to the beach, so if you have a water-loving pup, that could influence your decision.
+Angostura offers fantastic options for pet friendly camping in the Black Hills.
+The four campgrounds located here offer a total of 169 well-spaced campsites with gravel pads.
+Each campground has a bathhouse with flush toilets and showers, and some campsites back up to the beach.
+If you have a water-loving pup, that could definitely influence your choice!

-Each campsite has a picnic table and fire pit, and water spigots, vault toilets, and dumpsters are scattered around each campground.
-Firewood is available for sale from the camp hosts, and RV dump stations are conveniently located at each end of the park.
+Each campsite has a picnic table and fire pit, and water spigot.
+The campgrounds all have vault toilets and dumpsters, and firewood is available for sale from the camp hosts.
+RV dump stations are conveniently located at each end of the park.

-Sites may be occupied for a maximum of 14 days, and a state park pass is required to enter the park.
+There is a maximum stay of 14 days, and you will have to purchase a state park pass to enter the park.
 Fees for camping are $21 for an electric site and $17 for a non-electric site.

 With our internet setup, the Verizon and AT&T coverage at Angostura was some of the fastest we’ve experienced, and the voice coverage was excellent, too.
 If you’re looking for a beautiful place to get some work done, you won’t be disappointed.

-The pet policy at Angostura is the same as at South Dakota’s other state parks:
+The pet police at Angostura is the same as at South Dakota’s other state parks:

 If your pet likes the outdoors, there are plenty of activities to choose from at Angostura.
-Buster couldn’t wait to hit the disc golf course, and the paved bike path made for easy going with Ty’s stroller.
+Buster couldn’t wait to hit the disc golf course, and both dogs enjoyed the paved bike path.

-Most exiting, though, were the dog-friendly beaches.
-There are two designated swimming beaches at Angostura where pets are not allowed, but the remaining 36 miles of lakeshore is pet-friendly!
+Most exiting, though, were the dog friendly beaches at Angostura Recreation Area.
+There are two designated swimming beaches where pets are not allowed, but the remaining 36 miles of lakeshore is pet friendly!
 You’ll even find nice shelters with picnic tables where you and your pup can take a break from the sun.

 South Dakota State Parks’ liberal pet policy allows dog to ditch their leashes when other visitors are not nearby, and our mid-week trip to the beach meant we had the whole place to ourselves!
 Buster was delighted by the opportunity to run along the shore and splash in the waves.